ecart18/SATA/README.md

 The code for the official implementation of paper **[SATA](https://arxiv.org/abs/1908.00692)**.

-The code will be made publicly available after review.
+The code will be made publicly available shortly.

 ## Contents
 1. [Motivation](#motivation)